Wheel of Emotions (Plutchik): Theory and Chart explained

 2: Layers

-The Wheel of Emotions has different layers and dimensions.
+The Wheel of Emotions shows different system levels which extend from basic to advanced system components.
 Towards the middle of the Wheel, the intensity of the emotion and colour increases.

 3: Relations